-It is no secret that MintTwist doesn’t actively support Internet Explorer 6 in our productions.
+It is no secret that MintTwist and our web design London team don’t actively support Internet Explorer 6 in our productions.
 All you need to do is take a look at our website using this dinosaur of a browser…

 The simple fact is, when we build a website using modern design standards, even the most benign and simple standards, it cannot be reproduced in Internet Explorer 6 (IE6).